THE

 13

 So Hayek will write a book employing two of the most important concepts in political philosophy without "asking what they really mean."
 And since there is no accepted distinction in their meaning, he will continue the confusion.
 Would not a Nobel Prize winner in economics have sought to define his most cherished terms, and propose a meaningful distinction, at least for the sake of better clarity to his own argument?
 Hayek quoted Lincoln's passage, so he was cognizant of the distinction.
-Was there purpose to the synonymous use?
+Was there purpose to the synonymous use of the terms?
 Why would it not be "profitable" to make the distinction?
 Was there profit in the non-distinction?

 "...the fact that the promises which a free society has to offer can always be only chances and not certainties, only opportunities and not definite gifts..."
 (F. A. Hayek; The Constitution of Liberty, 1960, Chap.
 4).

 Without ascribing motive to Hayek, confusion is sowed through an emphasis on freedom while obscuring the priority of liberty; that liberty is constituted of those rights, civil and natural, which are guaranteed to all members of a community, and which cannot be rightfully abridged by anyone's freedom to do as they want, whether it be a government or other individuals.
 Clearly, the consequence of obscuring liberty is to conceal the role of government in securing equal rights; government can then be attacked as the enemy of freedom ("Government is the problem").
 Without government regulation, the freedom of the wolf prevails--the cherished desire of the selfish brain.
 The perpetrators of injustice want freedom; the innocent want liberty... the wolf is not interested in protecting the sheep's liberty.
-A distinction is not profitable when it removes the opportunities provided by confusion.
+A distinction is not profitable when it removes the opportunity to dissemble that is provided by confusion.

 Mr. Lincoln was right, freedom and liberty "are two, not only different, but incompatible things, called by the same name."
 But Hayek will "use them interchangeably."